michael-amd/sglang-ci/README.md

   - E2E throughput (token/s)
 - **Output:**
   - A folder named with the current date and configuration information.
-  - A CSV file containing a row for each benchmark run.
+  - A CSV file containing a row for each benchmark run with backend information.
+  - A `config.json` file with Docker image and backend details.
   - An optional `result.jsonl` file with detailed result data.
 - **Usage:**
   ```bash